Trent Schools

 With exceptional sporting facilities and coaching, Trent College can provide a range of activities and events for local primary school pupils to enjoy.

-Each year we welcome pupils to take part in sports coaching sessions.
-These sessions give children the opportunity to try new sports or learn and improve their skills with practical advice and support from Trent College coaching staff and professional sports people.
+Each year we welcome pupils to take part in a number of sports coaching sessions.
+These experiences give children the opportunity to try new sports or learn and improve their skills with practical support from Trent College coaching staff and other visiting professional sports people.

 Last year over 480 children from eight local primary schools benefitted from free cricket coaching sessions at their own school, provided by Trent College staff and coaches.
 These newly acquired skills were then tested, as representatives of all eight schools were invited to Trent College for our annual Festival of Cricket.